Britten66/s3-java-qap4/README.md

 Maven was also out of date and caused some major issues, files got dumped to the wrong folder and created a Test folder to house them in

-## Questions
+## Q&A

 - Hours spent: around 5 hours
 - Resources used: course lectures, AI assistance for debugging
 - Classmate help: none
 - Instructor help: none
-- Difficulty: 2/5 — confident doing this again
+- Difficulty: 2/5. confident doing this again

 # Screenshots